Linuxfabrik/lfops/roles/graylog_server/README.md

 This role installs and configures a [Graylog](https://www.graylog.org) server.
 Currently supported versions: `4.0`, `4.1`, `4.2` and `4.3`.
 You can choose between `opensearch` (default) and `elasticsearch` as searchengine.
 If you choose to use `opensearch`, Graylog Server 4.3 is required!

+Note that this role does NOT let you specify a particular Graylog Server version.
+It simply installs the latest available Graylog Server version from the repos configured in the system.
+If you want or need to install a specific Graylog Server version, use the [linuxfabrik.lfops.repo_graylog_server](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_graylog_server) beforehand.

 Runs on

 * RHEL 8 (and compatible)